oktaytuncay/Kubernetes/kubernetes.md

 We can also specify a value as low as 0.1 CPU.
 0.1 CPU can also be expressed as 100m.
 100m CPU, 100 milliCPU, and 0.1 CPU are all the same.
 1m is the lowest possible figure, it cannot be less than that.

-1 count of CPU is equivalent to 0.5 OCPU, 1 AWS vCPU, 1 Azure Core and 1 Hyperthread.
+1 count of CPU is equivalent to 0.5 OCPU, 1 AWS vCPU, 1 Azure Core, and 1 Hyperthread.

-We could request a higher numer of CPU for the container, provided our nodes are sufficiently funded.
+We could request a higher number of CPUs for the container, provided our nodes are sufficiently funded.

 In the docker world, the docker container has no limit on the resources it can consume on a node.
 Suppose a container starts with a CPU on a node and moment by moment it may demand more resources and consume resources reserved for other processes in the node.